Are you looking for information on the Shih Tzu temperament? Then you have come to the right place!

 The Shih Tzu is a happy-go-lucky dog who possesses a sweet and gentle nature.
 He is not known for being aggressive.

-They are bred solely for companionship and therefore are not guard dogs or notable barkers.
+They are bred solely for companionship.
+Therefore, they are not guard dogs or notable barkers.
 But they will alert you if a stranger approaches your home.

-If a Shih Tzu does show any signs of aggression, it is often the fault of an owner who doesn’t correct bad behaviors or train or socialize their pets from a young age.
+If the Shih Tzu temperament shows any signs of aggression, it is often the fault of an owner who doesn’t correct bad behaviors.
+Or lack of training and socializing their pets from a young age.

-Take care, though, with toddlers who risk hurting a small and vulnerable Shih Tzu accidentally, which may cause your pup to nip.
+Take care with toddlers.
+They risk hurting a small and vulnerable Shih Tzu accidentally, which may cause your pup to nip.

 Some Shih Tzu breeders refuse to sell their puppies to families with children of pre-school age for these obvious safety reasons.

-However, if children are supervised and taught how to interact with a Shih Tzu properly, then your bundle of fluff should cope with youngsters of any age.
+However, if children are supervised and taught how to interact with a Shih Tzu properly, your bundle of fluff should cope with kids of any age.